Special Considerations for UURAF and Mid-SURE Abstracts

 Your abstract actually has a couple of audiences.
 Your first audience is your research mentor, who will likely review your abstract before you submit it.
 He or she might ask questions related to how well it represents the research project, how well you’ve articulated the main focus, and key points of your research.

-Your second audience will typically be the organizers for the meeting or conference you are interesting in attending.
+Your second audience will typically be the organizers for the meeting or conference you are interested in attending.
 Most academic meetings have a program review committee comprised of experts to evaluate the potential of each abstract.
 Your abstract will be reviewed (along with all the other abstracts submitted) to determine whether or not your abstract is presentation-worthy—that is, whether it describes an interesting, promising presentation to include at the meeting.

 Your third audience will usually be the attendees of the meeting or conference.
 Conferences usually create program books (either print versions or on-line) that list the presentations included in the meeting.
 These books usually include the titles and abstracts of every poster and oral presentation to be delivered at the meeting or conference.
-Attendees use the book to decide which presentations look interesting, and which presentations they want to attend.
+Attendees use the book to decide which presentations look interesting and which presentations they want to attend.

 What does your audience need to know?

-If your meeting or conference has a very specific audience— other researchers and professionals in your academic discipline—you can likely rely on technical language and specific jargon in your abstract.
+If your meeting or conference has a very specific audience—other researchers and professionals in your academic discipline—you can likely rely on technical language and specific jargon in your abstract.
 A discipline-specific audience will understand what you’re talking about and what you’re referring to.
 If your meeting or conference has a very general audience—for instance, UURAF, which attracts hundreds of student presenters and audiences of people from all over campus—you will likely want to rely on more “lay” language and avoid using dense technical language and specific jargon in your abstract.

 You might want to try adopting the approach a lot of journalists take: Think about a typical article in Science magazine, or in a similar publication.
 These authors don’t necessarily “dumb down” the material, but they try to engage their audience in a way most of their readers will understand without needing an extensive, specific background in an area.
 Along with understanding your terminology, your audience will need to know a few key things: